-\item \emph{Drop rates} Some queue implementations considered deliberately drop spikes when reaching capacity.
-Whereas more traditional CPU or GPU based implementations might have dynamical reallocation of queues, general AI accelerators targeted using JIT compiled ML libraries do not have this capability.
-We benchmark some drop rates for typical settings given different \emph{lossy} spike implementations.
+\item \emph{Drop rates:} Some queue implementations consider dropping spikes deliberately when reaching capacity.
+Whereas more traditional CPU- or GPU-based implementations might have dynamical reallocation of queues, general AI accelerators using JIT-compiled ML libraries do not have this capability.
+We benchmark some drop rates for typical settings given different \emph{lossy}-spike implementations. \end{itemize}